wp-plugins/seeing-red/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

+Make your Screen Options and Help tabs more noticeable.

 == Description ==

 This plugin only does one simple thing: it makes your "Screen Options" and "Help" tabs at the top of your screen more noticeable.